2NCE3/2NCE3/README.md

 Every commit, a whisper of a war I survived.
 Every project — a new **jutsu** cast to hold back the storm.

----

-## 🔥 Set Fire To The Code 👨‍💻

-They don’t know what I’ve lost.
-But I left the pain in my code —
-where only the worthy will read between the lines.

----

 ## ⚡ Shinobi of Silence